Have you ever wondered: “What are Fiberglass Entry Doors?”

 The superior strength and insulation makes fiberglass a better alternative to wood or steel.

-Fiberglass doors have 3 major components – The frame, core and skin.
+Fiberglass Entry Doors have 3 major components – The frame, core and skin.

 The frame consists of Stiles (vertical members) and Rails (horizontal members).